 Over and over, year after year, public-power advocates have tried to enforce the will of Congress, the rule of the Supreme Court, the City Charter, and the interest of the citizens, who are losing at least $200 million a year by letting PG&E continue selling high-priced monopoly power in the city.

 And year after year, PG&E uses its muscle at City Hall to block those efforts.

 This is the story of the latest in a long line of bold attempts to break the PG&E monopoly –- and how the private utility crushed it.

 The stakes in the current battle, which began in earnest in 1994, went far beyond San Francisco.
 At issue was also the privatization of the National Park System, the future of utilities under deregulation, and the ability of American cities to survive on their own in the bleak new world of federal and state cutbacks in funding for essential public services.

-Following are some of the key events of the past two years.
+The following are some of the key events of the past two years:

 So instead of reaping the benefits of cheap public power, residents and businesses are being charged for electricity at one of the highest rates in the country.
 Preliminary numbers for 1995 show that PG&E’s average rate for residents is 12.2 cents per kilowatt hour.
 That’s almost more than 50 percent higher than the national average of 8.2 cents per kilowatt hour, according to the California Public Utilities Commission.

 Bay Guardian calls to PG&E representatives for comment on this story were not returned.